 Medicinal cannabis is a plant-based medicine that contains chemicals known as cannabinoids.
 The human body also has its own cannabinoid chemicals and these are called endocannabinoids.
-There are many functions of the human endocannabinoid system, including effects on pain, mood, anxiety and inflammation.
-The main two endocannbinoids are called: 2-AG and anandamide (there are others also, but these are the most studied).
-The body also has many receptors in most major organs (including the brain, liver, skin etc) that respond to these cannabinoids.
+There are many functions of the human endocannabinoid system, including effects on pain, mood, anxiety, and inflammation.
+The main two endocannabinoids are called: 2-AG and anandamide (there are others also, but these are the most studied).
+The body also has many receptors in most major organs (including the brain, liver, skin, etc) that respond to these medicinal cannabinoids.
 The two main medicinal cannabis receptors are called CB1 and CB2.
 These receptors were only discovered as recently as 1995!
-It is thought that medicinal cannabis interacts with these receptors throughout the human body to cause it’s health benefits.
+It is thought that medicinal cannabis interacts with these receptors throughout the human body to cause its health benefits.

 You can see in the image below all the different areas of the human body where medicinal cannabis interacts via the CB1 and CB2 receptors.

 Is this all hocus-pocus, or is there a real scientific basis to it?
 Good question!
 As a doctor, I am naturally biased and all about the science!
 Here we go:

 Short answer: research is not conclusive but there definitely does appear to be a positive benefit when it comes to pain and seizures.